carlosCharz/springdatacouchbase/README.md

-# Spring Data with Couchbase + Tests
+# Spring Data Couchbase 3.x + Tests

-This is my template for a spring boot project that uses spring data and Couchbase.
+This is my template for a spring boot project that uses spring data Couchbase 3.x.
 It includes integration and unit tests.

 ## Architecture